juji-io/docs/docs/trouble-shooting.md

 issues reported by chatbot designers and the solutions to resolve such issues.

+## **Chatbot does not work in my browser**

+### **Description**

+I try to chat with the chatbots in your gallery, but none of them works.

+### **Trouble Shooting**

+The Web version of Juji chatbots use [Websocket protocal](https://en.wikipedia.org/wiki/WebSocket) to enable two-way communicate with Juji servers.
+Some corporate network administrators block any network traffic that is not regular HTTP.
+So if your computer is behind a corporate firewall or is using a comany VPN, please ask your network administrator or IT manager to allow Websocket conection to `wss://juji.ai/api/v1/ws`.

 ## **My chatbot didn't wait for user responses after asking a question**

 ### **Description**